Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 ) <simulator-cnot-error-rate>

 All these different errors accumulate when simulating a quantum circuit.
-Due to the fact, that these error rates stem from the calibration data of actual quantum computers, the overall noise-model is quite complex, but within the error range of real quantum computers. //TODO: is this last sentence good?
+Due to the fact, that these error rates are based on calibration data of actual quantum computers, the overall noise-model is quite complex, but within the error range of real quantum computers.

 == Machine Learning Approaches <machine-learning-approaches>
-Machine learning stands out as the preferred approach for distinguishing between simulators and quantum computers primarily because it does not necessitate quantum noise modeling nor the control of the quantum circuit with time-dependent pulses @mullerInformationTheoreticalLimits2022.
+Machine learning stands out as the preferred approach for distinguishing between simulators and quantum computers primarily because it does not necessitate quantum noise modeling or controlling the quantum circuit with time-dependent pulses @mullerInformationTheoreticalLimits2022.
-This characteristic makes machine learning approaches exceptionally well suited for this task, offering a "black-box" model that can effectively classify based on measurement results without intricate details of the underlying processes.
+This characteristic makes machine learning approaches well suited for this task, offering a "black-box" model that can effectively classify based on measurement results without intricate details of the underlying processes.
-Quantum systems have already been succesfully analyzed by machine learning methods .
 Machine learning has already been succesfully utilized to analyze quantum systems @youssryQuantumNoiseSpectroscopy2020 and to efficiently learn quantum noise @harperEfficientLearningQuantum2020.

 The three machine learning methods used in this thesis are used as classifiers